DeSantis, Gillum tackle Trump and more in Florida debate

 TALLAHASSEE, Fla.
-(AP) - Democratic candidate for Florida governor Andrew Gillum isn't a big fan of President Donald Trump, but he said during a debate Sunday night that he'd gladly work with the president to bring money to the state for needed projects.
+(AP) - Democratic candidate for Florida governor Andrew Gillum isn't a big fan of Donald Trump, but he said during a televised debate that he'd gladly work with the president to bring money to the state for needed projects.

-"That's just not the way it works," said Republican opponent Ron DeSantis, who won the nomination based on Trump's endorsement.
+"That's just not the way it works," said his opponent Ron DeSantis, who won the Republican nomination based on Trump's endorsement.

-It was one in a series of testy exchanges during the first debate between Gillum, the Tallahassee mayor, and DeSantis, who resigned his seat in the U.S. House to focus on the governor's race.
+It was one in a series of testy exchanges during Sunday night's first debate between Gillum, the Tallahassee mayor, and DeSantis, who resigned his seat in the U.S. House to focus on the governor's race.

 The two scuffled on the economy, race, and, of course, Trump, who came up when moderator Jake Tapper asked DeSantis if he thought Trump was a good role model for children.
 The question was based in part on a DeSantis primary ad featuring one of his children stacking toy blocks as DeSantis exclaimed, "Build the wall!"